All is not lost…

 02 JANUARY 2018 at Midnight

 05 JANUARY 2017

-How do I prepare?
+How do I prepare for my supplementary exam?

 Past Exam Papers

 This is also an excellent time to consider tutoring.
 Our tutors will assist you with those difficult sections of work you just can’t seem to grasp on your own, and will help ensure you cover all the material needed before your rewrite.
 By getting support systems in place well in advance, you will improve your chances of improving your marks and passing your failed subject/s.

 Get in touch with us via our supplementary exam page and we’ll set you up with a tutor who will be there with you every step of the way.